1978 United States Senate elections

 The 1978 United States Senate elections were held on November 7, in the middle of Democratic President Jimmy Carter's term.
 The 33 seats of Class 2 were contested in regular elections.
 Special elections were also held to fill vacancies.

-Thirteen seats changed hands between parties, resulting in a net gain of three seats for the Republicans.
+Thirteen seats changed hands between parties, resulting in a net gain of three seats for the Republicans allowing them to break the Democrats' filibuster-proof majority.
 Democrats nevertheless retained a 58–41 majority.